Bag1612/Portfolio/README.md

 # Walmart Bag Portfolio
-Walmart Bag Portfolio for builds of 16/10/2025
+Here is my portfolio of the day 16/10/2025